-In just four years, Bitmain has effectively captured 8 percent of the domestic chip design market where Huawei HiSilicon has taken 14 years to achieve 17 percent.
+In four years, Bitmain has effectively captured 8 percent of the domestic chip design market whereas Huawei HiSilicon has taken 14 years to achieve 17 percent.
 At this rate, Bitmain could near or overcome Huawei HiSilicon’s local stronghold very soon and, as the investor prospectus suggests, go head-to-head with the U.S. chip industry.

 The Chinese market is already nudging out the American market within the worldwide chip economy, although Intel continues to lead the pack.

 Silicon Valley has felt the pressure.
-It was reported back in February Bitmain was as profitable as 24-year-old Nvidia, which had its stock price target lowered along with AMD’s in April.
+It was reported back in February that Bitmain was as profitable as 24-year-old Nvidia, which had its stock price target lowered along with AMD’s in April.